 Fundraising is without a doubt one of the essential elements of running a successful political campaign.

-Even in the digital age of inexpensive Facebook ads and nearly free mass email sends, winning an election takes a fair amount of money.
+Even in the digital age of inexpensive Facebook ads and practically free mass email sends, winning an election takes a fair amount of money.

-Your campaign needs money to send mail, buy yard signs, and to pay for any campaign staff you might have.
+Your campaign needs money to send mail, buy yard signs, and to pay for any campaign staff you might require.

-Even though that’s all true, fundraising is a daunting task that has been known to frighten or stress out many first time candidates.
+Even though that’s all true, fundraising is a daunting task known to frighten or stress out many good candidates.

 Sometimes, a good person who has good ideas to make the community better will decide against running for office because the thought of raising money is overwhelming.